 - Keeping the property in a clean and tidy condition and in a reasonable decorative order

 - Repairing or replacing anything you have broken or damaged and reporting to us when you can’t

 - Keeping the interior of the property in reasonable decorative order

 - Comply with the terms of your tenancy agreement

-- Sticking to the terms in your tenancy agreement regarding smoking, pets, parking, gardening etc
+- Adhering to the terms in your tenancy agreement regarding smoking, pets, parking, gardening etc.

 - You are also responsible for the behaviour of everyone in your household and of anyone staying with or visiting you.